amcginlay/ops-manager-automation/README.md

 # What?

-A set of scripts for deploying PCF with automation tools at it's heart.
+A set of scripts for deploying PCF with automation tools at its heart.

 # Why?